Tacuma/TournamentPredictor/README.md

 	20 : fea8 : C : 0

 ##### Each line of the input approximates an assembly language instruction eg. MIPS.
-      We only concern ourselves with the instructions labeled B. The Tournament predictor
+##### We only concern ourselves with the instructions labeled B. The Tournament predictor's purpose is help reduce
+#####branch penalties in Instruction Level Parallism by predicting whether an assembly language branch instruction is taken or not taken.
+#####For more on Branch Prediction: https://en.wikipedia.org/wiki/Branch_predictor

 #Description: